 This can be something as small as really appreciating a good cup of coffee.
 Professor Vella-Brodrick says this assists in overriding our default survival system, which is to give priority to negative aspects of our lives so we anticipate danger.

 2. Keep goals, inspiring images, affirmations and quote cards where you can see them

 “This helps remind us to adopt a positive disposition,” says Vella- Brodrick.
 Many WW members have found this helps them.
-Keep reading for some of my favorite affirmations listed below.
+Keep reading for some of my favorite affirmations for weight loss (affiliate link) listed below.

 3. Celebrate small joys